craigprotzel/weather-world/tutorial_notes/README.md

+**Note** - this is a working document, current status is rough draft

 WEATHER WORLD TUTORIAL
 ----------------------
 Idea - Let's make a super simple weather appplication that runs on the web.
 You type in the name of a city and get the current temperature for that city.